ISTESRMNCR/CODE-CAMP-2020/README.md

 - Open-source Teams
 - High School Graduates
 - College Graduates
-- Anyone who loves to code 👨‍💻.
+- Anyone who loves/have interest and curiosity to code 👨‍💻.

 ### HOW TO SEND THE PULL REQUEST